0riginaln0/fnl-raylib/readme.md

 - Lume library

-The only thing you need to be installed is Luajit and Fennel.
+The only thing you need to have installed is Luajit and (optionally) Fennel.
 The main bindings file is `raylib.fnl` or its compiled version `raylib.lua`.

 To start working just git clone this repo and try to `make run` or `fennel examples/core/core-input-keys.fnl`